HarshitDaftary/Generate-Histogram-Graph-For-an-Image-in-iPhone/README.md

 Generate Histogram Graph of An Image in iPhone

-Hi I have created this repository with a veiw to help iOS developers to generate Histogram from Image.
+Hi I have created this repository with a view to help iOS developers to generate Histogram from Image.

 You need to change the viewDidLoad method to change image.